From the simple to the scientific, there are ways to ease discomfort without popping the pills.

 Breathing techniques can help calm your nervous system and reduce muscular tension.
 One key principle is to prolong your out breath.

-Try this technique: Breathe in, through the nose, for a count of 4.
+Try this technique: Breath in, through the nose, for a count of 4.
 Pause for a count of 1.
 Breathe out slowly for a count of 6.
 Encouraging a longer out breath is a simple way to calm the body

 In 1 minute, you should be aiming for 8 breaths.